raspberrypilearning/create-your-own-world/en/step_8.md

 --- /task ---

 --- task ---
-You could also allow your `person` sprite to move by adding these two blocks in the `else`{:class="blockcontrol"} section of your code:
+Allow your `person` sprite to move by adding these two blocks in the `else`{:class="blockcontrol"} section of your code:

 ![person](images/person.png)